GrantCulbertson/BelizeSolarProject/README.md

 Designed and built by Richard Alvarez, (....)

-Website for Belize Solar data for software development and design homework 7
+A website for Belize Solar Data for SCMP 318 Kenyon College

-Goal: Create a responsive web page.

 The data is [here](https://docs.google.com/document/d/1jhXcbkrk1JekFlCHPpZr_mavFl_XUg0e9h4HGTEOAKA/edit)

-What your team will do is:
+Out team will:
 - create a main page, to provide information on the project.
 - a set of sub pages for each school